Stories We Tell

 Stories We Tell is a 2012 Canadian documentary film written and directed by Sarah Polley and produced by the National Film Board of Canada (NFB).
 The film explores her family's secrets—including one intimately related to Polley's own identity.
 Stories We Tell premiered August 29, 2012 at the 69th Venice International Film Festival, then played at the 39th Telluride Film Festival and the 37th Toronto International Film Festival.
 In 2015, it was added to the Toronto International Film Festival's list of the top 10 Canadian films of all time, at number 10.
 It was also named the 70th greatest film since 2000 in a 2016 critics' poll by BBC.

 Plot

 The film looks at the relationship between Polley's parents, Michael and Diane Polley, including the revelation that the filmmaker was the product of an extramarital affair between her mother and Montreal producer Harry Gulkin.
 It incorporates interviews with Polley's siblings from her mother's two marriages, interviews with other relatives and family friends, Michael Polley's narration of his memoir, and Super-8 footage shot to look like home movies of historical events in her family's life.
-The faux home video footage appears exceptionally authentic due to the "canny casting" of the characters.
+The faux home video footage appears exceptionally authentic due to the cast of characters.
 The cast in the Super-8 re-creations includes Rebecca Jenkins as Diane, who had died of cancer on January 10, 1990, the week of Polley's 11th birthday.
 Polley began work five years before completing the documentary, taking many breaks in between.